"Pillaging the Universe One Star at a Time"

 Lunar occultation of Regulus (In-the-Sky)

-10 Moon near Antares at 10h UT (morning sky).
-Occultation visible from New Zealand and Antarctica.
+31 Moon near Antares at 7h UT (midnight sky).
+Occultation visible from Chile, Argentina, eastern Australia and New Zealand.

 Lunar occultation of Antares (In-the-Sky)